CBorowski-dev/docs-operaton-org/content/update/minor/711-to-712/tomcat.md

 * `mail-1.4.1.jar`

-# 2. Update Optional Camunda 7 Libraries
+# 2. Update Optional OperatonLibraries

-In addition to the core libraries, there may be optional artifacts in `$TOMCAT_HOME/lib/` for LDAP integration, Camunda Connect, Camunda Spin, and Groovy scripting.
+In addition to the core libraries, there may be optional artifacts in `$TOMCAT_HOME/lib/` for LDAP integration, Operaton Connect, Operaton Spin, and Groovy scripting.
 If you use any of these extensions, the following update steps apply:

 ## LDAP Integration